Meteor-Community-Packages/meteor-collection-hooks/README.md

 });
 ```

+__Important:__
+- The function used as `before.find` hook cannot be async
-__Important:__ This hook does not get called for `after.update` hooks (see https://github.com/Meteor-Community-Packages/meteor-collection-hooks/pull/297).
+- This hook does not get called for `after.update` hooks (see https://github.com/Meteor-Community-Packages/meteor-collection-hooks/pull/297).

 --------------------------------------------------------------------------------